 - Calibration and prototyping of ECUs via Automotive Ethernet

-- Avoids overloading the Ethernet bus due to VLAN filtering on the ES886
+- Avoids overloading the Ethernet bus from the measurement network to the host due to VLAN filtering on the ES886

 - Measurements in the vehicle and on the test bench with high data rates